everydrop by Whirlpool Refrigerator Filter 1 (EDR1RXD1) Review 2026

 Overview

 The everydrop Filter 1 (EDR1RXD1) is the OEM gold standard for Whirlpool-family refrigerator water filtration.
 Made by the same company that manufactures your Whirlpool, Maytag, KitchenAid, Amana, or JennAir refrigerator, this filter is guaranteed to fit, function, and deliver the contaminant reduction that the triple NSF 42/53/401 certification promises.
-At $53.99, it costs more than aftermarket alternatives, but the peace of mind of verified lead reduction (99%), pharmaceutical removal, and guaranteed compatibility is what you are paying for.
+As a $50–$100 OEM filter, it costs more than aftermarket alternatives, but the peace of mind of verified lead reduction (99%), pharmaceutical removal, and guaranteed compatibility is what you are paying for.

 The activated carbon block technology inside the EDR1RXD1 is specifically engineered for the push-in filter compartment design used across Whirlpool's brand family.
 When you install it, the refrigerator recognizes the genuine filter and resets the replacement indicator automatically.
 This seamless integration is something aftermarket filters often struggle with — many trigger persistent "replace filter" warnings or fail to seat properly, leading to water bypass that defeats the purpose of filtration entirely.